tonymichaelhead/Legatum/LegatumClient/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Who we are

+We are the new kids on the blockchain.
+We like to code, and we like to disrupt systems.
+Follow for more info......